 To make it come together faster on a weeknight, you can make the sauce ahead of time.
 After it has been blended, transfer to a storage container until ready to use.

 I almost always make the sauce ahead of time.
 It just makes things so much easier on a busy weeknight.

 I hope you enjoy this recipe was much as my family does.

-We would love to see your photos of the recipes featured on Thyme & Love.
-Tag your photos at #thymeandlove!
+We would love to see your photos of the recipes that you make on Instagram!
+Be sure to tag your photos at #thymeandlove!

 For the sauce:

 - 1 1/2 Pounds Tomatillos, husked and rinsed